 The Articles of Association state that every Governor shall be indemnified out of the assets of the Academy Trust against any liability by them in that capacity in defending any proceedings, whether civil or criminal, in which judgment is given in favour or in which s/he is acquitted or in connection with any application in which relief is granted to him by the court from liability for negligence, default, breach of duty or breach of trust in relation to the affairs of the Academy Trust.

-Method of Recruitment and Appointment or Election of Governors not less than 12 Governors appointed by the Members;
+Method of Recruitment and Appointment or Election of Governors

 Governors are appointed for four-year terms.

 The Articles of the Academy Trust require the make-up of the governors to be as follows: